Tie-decay networks in continuous time and eigenvector-based centralities: A Synthetic Example

 One way to examine temporal centralities of the nodes in our synthetic network is by aggregating the interactions into discrete sliding windows of duration $w$~\cite{peel2015detecting, ridder2016detection}.
-To do this, we construct time-independent networks with interactions from time $t_k - w$ to time $t_k$, and we then compute the PageRank scores of the nodes for each of these networks.
+To do this, we construct time-independent networks with interactions in the time window $(t_k - w, t_k]$, and we then compute the PageRank scores of the nodes for each of these networks.
 In Fig.~\ref{fig:synNetCent}A, we show the PageRank scores for these networks using windows of different length.
-In this approach, we require at least $w$ time steps before we can construct the first window; this is a potential issue for some investigations.
+To use this approach, we require at least $w$ time steps before we can construct the first window; this is a potential issue for some investigations.
 Additionally, the PageRank scores are sensitive to the value of $w$.
-This is another potential difficulty, especially because one does not know { appropriate} window lengths in advance in many situations.
-An alternative to aggregating interactions into discrete sliding windows is to use adjacent windows of length $w$~\cite{braha2009time, holme2015modern}.
-In this case, we aggregate interactions exactly once every $w$ time steps.
-We show the resulting PageRank time series in Fig.~\ref{fig:synNetAdjWin} in Appendix~\ref{sec:appendix_figs}.
+This is another potential difficulty, especially because one does not know appropriate window lengths in advance in many situations.
+An alternative to aggregating interactions into discrete sliding windows is to use adjacent windows of length $w$~\cite{braha2009time} With this choice, we aggregate interactions exactly once every $w$ time steps.
+We show the resulting time series of PageRank scores in Fig.~\ref{fig:synNetAdjWin} in Appendix~\ref{sec:synthetic_adjacent_windows}.

-When the window includes individual interactions only ($w=1$) or matches one cycle duration ($w=4$), the centrality scores capture the sequence of interactions between the nodes.
-We show these two cases in the top row of Fig.~\ref{fig:synNetCent}A. However, even those choices are not without issues.
+When a window includes individual interactions only ($w=1$) or matches one cycle duration ($w=4$), the PageRank centrality scores capture the sequence of interactions between the nodes.
+We show these two cases in the top row of Fig.~\ref{fig:synNetCent}A. However, even those choices of $w$ are not without issues.
 Using $w=1$ neglects important temporal features, and selecting $w=4$ (the cycle length) and placing it correctly requires prior knowledge of the temporal network, which we possess only because we invented the rules to create this network.
-The extreme sensitivity of PageRank scores to the value of $w$ complicates other choices.
+The extreme sensitivity of PageRank scores to the value of $w$ also causes other problems.
 For example, when $w$ is a multiple of the number of nodes and the period (e.g., $w=20$), this approach fails to give any useful information at all, because all differences in the interaction patterns are masked entirely by the window.